 Part of our Best Pubs in London microsite.
 See if we've included your local.

-London nearly lost The Wenlock Arms a few years ago.
-Developers wanted to knock down the pub — which dates back to 1836 — but found their efforts thwarted by a grassroots campaign.
+London nearly lost The Wenlock Arms a while back.
+Developers wanted to knock down this most-cherished of pubs — which dates back to 1836 — but found their efforts thwarted by a grassroots campaign.
 Hackney Council stepped in to save the day, and the pub lives on.

 And thank god they did, because this is an excellent boozer.
 Let's start with the beers.
 On first glance we thought there was only cask on offer — slightly odd, but that there's 10 taps means this isn't an issue.
 On second visit to the bar we realised there's an extensive number (20!) of keg taps hiding away behind — meaning the Wenlock caters to all beer drinkers.
 If you're more of a cider person that's fine too, they have seven for you to try.

 It's a real jumble of a crowd when we visit.
-There's a couple with a young baby, the post work pint crew and a few people who look like they remember how the pub looked 50 years ago.
+There's a couple with a young baby, the post-work-pint crew and a few people who look like they remember how the pub looked 50 years ago.
+Which probably wasn't very different, to be fair.
 No one particular tribe dominates, giving off the vibe that everyone is welcome.

-There's a few cheap food options: pies, baked camembert and toasties.
+There's a few cheap food options: pies, baked camembert, vegan sausage rolls and toasties.
 Not going to blow you away, but perfect for peckish punters.

 It's not hard to see why CAMRA awarded this north London pub of the year in 2017.